What can you find in Reykjavik that you won't find anywhere else?

 Off-road buggy mountain adventure

-Strap into a two-seater buggy and hurtle across unmarked rocky trails and splash into muddy pools as you explore the craggy terrain of Mount Esja, just outside of Reykjavik.
+Strap into a two-seater buggy and hurtle across unmarked rocky trails, splashing through muddy pools as you explore the craggy terrain of Mount Esja, just outside Reykjavik.
 Get your pulse racing as you navigate your way to the summit, then take in the beautiful views of the city and the surrounding mountainous landscape, before bracing yourself to do it all again on the way back.

 Visit the Aurora Reykjavik